LoneWolf-84/faculty/README.md

 # faculty

-A Flutter project for the faculty more info to be shared .
+A Flutter project for the faculty, more info to be shared .